 While in residence at the Center, fellows pursue their own research.
 Fellows also work with faculty colleagues in developing Center research programs; organize academic events related to their area of research; and typically teach one undergraduate course on a topic related to their research.
 Courses are offered in the department most appropriate to their disciplinary specialization.

-Interested scholars should send a letter of inquiry and CV to Kathy Zonana, Associate Director, Bill Lane Center for the American West.
+Interested scholars should send a CV and a letter of inquiry that describes their current research and their plans for the postdoctoral fellowship, both in PDF form, to Kathy Zonana, Associate Director, Bill Lane Center for the American West.
 While we do not have a formal deadline for postdoc applications, for fullest consideration, we recommend submitting application materials by January 31 of each year for the following autumn.

 We will also consider inquiries from qualified applicants who can bring their own funding or have a viable proposal to submit for outside funding — such as NSF — for projects on the American West that are particularly suited to research at the Center and Stanford University.